kubos/kubos/examples/kubos-linux-example/README.md

 # Kubos Linux Example App

 This is a simple "Hello World!" application built on top of the [Kubos Linux Platform](https://github.com/kubos/kubos-linux-build).

-This is the default application included when the `kubos init --linux` command is executed.

 # Resources